epklein/epklein.github.io/_posts/2022Q3/2022-07-19-defcon-process.md

 <br />

-Those are just a brief description of the stages, of course.
-Each have specific conditions to trigger their beginning and ending, and also specific measures teams have to follow during it.
+Those are just brief descriptions of the stages, of course.
+Each has specific conditions to trigger their beginning and end, and specific measures teams must follow during it.

 But I think the most important aspect of such a process is to have a clear communication process to give teams clarity over the situation.
-This way empowered and autonomous teams can effectively help to solve the crisis to stabilize the platform.
+This way, empowered and autonomous teams can effectively help to solve the crisis and to stabilize the platform.